What Does the Ordinance Require?

 Every year the City will publish a summary report on the results of that year's reporting cycle.
 The report contains compliance information as well as statistics on building characteristics, building energy performance and water use.

 Check out our interactive Compliance Map to see which properties submitted reports in 2015.
 For a PDF version, click here.

 Municipal Building Reports

 Under the ordinance, the City of Cambridge is the first entity that is subject to the building energy use reporting and disclosure requirements.
 Energy use data is reported for City-owned buildings that contain at least 10,000 square feet of floor area.
 The Department of Public Works publishes building energy information on their website every year.
-Reports on municipal energy use are listed below.

 Frequently Asked Questions

 Where can I get whole-building electricity and natural gas data?